Gino2B/PocketBasket/README.md

 ## Project Name
 Poké-Ballin
 ## Project Description
 Allows users to pick a basketball player of their choice and battle against a randomly generated player choice in pokemon style!
+Determines the damage from the moves based off their stats from last season!
 ## API and Data Sample
 https://www.balldontlie.io/#introduction
 ``` JSON